 Top 12 All-Time Greatest Upsets

 How does one measure an upset?
 Simple: by the number of chins on the floor at the end of the fight.
 And the power of the shockwaves felt by the entire sport.
-Herewith, the twelve greatest upsets in boxing history, the ‘shockers’ which amazed boxing fans the world over and transformed the image and standing of the pugilists involved.
+So, on the anniversary of one of the biggest upsets the ring has ever seen, Robinson vs Turpin I, we present to you The Twelve Greatest Upsets in all of boxing history, the ‘shockers’ which amazed boxing fans the world over and transformed the image and standing of the pugilists involved.
 Click on the links for videos or in-depth articles on each monumental upset.

 12. Sugar Ray Leonard W12 Marvelous Marvin Hagler, April 6, 1987 — Marvelous Marvin Hagler had been not just the best middleweight, but one of the best boxers in the world at any weight.
 No one had come close to beating him in over a decade.
 Meanwhile the smaller Leonard had only fought once in five years.
 Few gave Ray a chance to last the distance, let alone prevail, but the close decision went his way and boxing fans have been arguing about this huge upset ever since.